yjhong1004/portfolio-kami/_portfolio/blocipedia.md

 {:.center}
 ![]({{ site.baseurl }}/img/blocipedia.png)

+## Summary

+Blocipedia is a web application that allows users to share information.
+It is similar to Wikipedia, which is an online encyclopedia, created by volunteers around the world.

 ## Explanation

-My goal for this project was to learn how to recreate a web application similar to Wikipedia, using Ruby on Rails.
+My goal for this project was to learn how to create a basic Ruby on Rails application and to utilize different Ruby gems.

 ## Problem

-Complete these user stories:
+Ruby on Rails is a Model-View-Controller framework.
+This allows us to build our application with user stories in mind.
+We want to accomplish the following user stories:

 1. As a user, I want to sign up for a free account by providing a username, password and email
 2. As a user, I want to sign in and out of Blocipedia